CurationCorp/curation-api/README.md

     ArticleId: ID!                  // The unique identifier of the Article
     Title: String                   // The title of the Article
     Body: String                    // An HTML encoded abstract of the source article
-    Comments: [Comment]             // Comments made on the article by approved users.
     StoryDate: DateTime             // The DateTime the source article was published
     PublishedDate: DateTime         // The DateTime the story was published to Curation
-    Tags: [Tag]                     // Tags belonging to the story Related(limit: Int): [Article]  // Related articles, driven by our proprietary similarity algorithim
+    Tags: [Tag]                     // Tags belonging to the story
     Sources: [Source]               // The underlying source of the article }
 ```